Patent examiner

 You'll need to have:

-• the communication skills to interact with colleagues and applicants to process patent applications efficiently
+- interpersonal skills for interacting with colleagues and applicants to process patent applications efficiently

 Work experience